kulalsk2/covid19tracker/README.md

-You can access the web application here . https://subramanyakrishna.github.io/covid19india/
+You can access the code for this web application here . https://subramanyakrishna.github.io/covid19india/